koreader/libk2pdfopt/readme_k2src.txt

 2. Tesseract requires my small C API file plus some custom-modified source files.
    These are in the tesseract_mod folder.
 Search for "willus" in the files to find the mods.
-To use Tesseract, you'll need to download one of the data packages for it from the Tesseract web site and to point the TESSDATA_PREFIX environment variable to the root tesseract folder (e.g. TESSDATA_PREFIX=c:\tesseract-ocr\).
+As of v2.52, k2pdfopt now auto-downloads Tesseract language training files needed to perform OCR, so you no longer have to worry about setting the TESSDATA_PREFIX environment variable correctly, but for other tesseract applications, you should point the TESSDATA_PREFIX environment variable to the root tesseract folder (e.g. TESSDATA_PREFIX=c:\tesseract-ocr\).

 3. For a lot of the 3rd-party libraries, I combined their headers into one header that gets included by some of the willus library source files.